FarhanIsrakYen/laravel-model-generator/readme.md

-# Laravel Model Maker
+# Laravel Model Bender

-A Laravel package to interactively generate Eloquent models with fields, enums, casts, attributes, relationships, and migrations, Symfony-style.
+A Laravel package to interactively generate Eloquent models with fields, enums, casts, attributes, relationships, and migrations.

 ---